-Psychotherapy notes - this agency will obtain a written authorization from the individual to use and/or disclose psychotherapy notes of any client for any activities outside of treatment, payment or health plan operations.

-Fund-raising - this agency will discuss any proposed fund-raising activities with the Privacy Officer to ensure covered entity obligations are met.

-ADOPT

 DISCLOSURES BY WHISTLEBLOWERS

 Agency associates may disclose protected health information if they believe that agency has been unlawful or committed professional violations of privacy.
 These types of disclosures can be made to:

 A health oversight agency or public health authority authorized by law to investigate professional agency standards.